In this article, you learn what is ultrasonic machining. How does it work? Parts, Applications, Advantages, and Disadvantages of ultrasonic machining.

 Download the free PDF file of this article at the end of it.

-The term ultrasonic is used to describe a vibratory wave of the frequency, it is above the upper-frequency limit of the human ear, i.e. above 16 kHz.
+The term ultrasonic is used to describe a vibratory wave of the frequency, that is above the upper-frequency limit of the human ear, i.e. above 16 kHz.

 The device for converting any type of energy into ultrasonic waves is the ultrasonic transducer.

 This electrical energy is converted into mechanical vibrations.
-And for this, the piezoelectric effect is used in the magnetostriction display exhibited by natural or synthetic crystals or some metals.
+For this, the piezoelectric effect is used in the magnetostriction display exhibited by natural or synthetic crystals or some metals.

 In ultrasonic machining, a tool vibrating longitudinally at 20 kHz to 30 kHz with an amplitude between 0.01 mm to 0.06 mm is pressed onto the work surface with a light force.